 If you’ve forgotten your WordPress admin password, you can reset it via email from the WordPress dashboard login page following these steps:

 - Go to your WordPress login page (example.com/wp-admin)

-- Click on Lost your password? at the bottom
+- Click on Lost your password? located below the login box.

 - You should get an email with the subject [WordPress Site] Password Reset.
-The body of this email will contain a link below the text To reset your password, visit the following address, go ahead and click on that link.
+The body of this email will contain a link to reset your password.
+Proceed by clicking on that link.

 Changing Your WordPress Password via phpMyAdmin